dannyvankooten/www.dannyvankooten.com/src/content/blog/2013-12-06-100-000-plugin-downloads-6-months-mailchimp-wordpress.md

 My mind is buzzing with ideas so I'll definitely be focusing on developing more and better plugins in 2014.
 If you like to stay in touch: <a href="https://twitter.com/dannyvankooten">follow me on Twitter</a> or <a href="#mc4wp-form-1">subscribe to the newsletter</a> I send out occasionally.

 <em>PS.
-Starting in February I will be doing my graduation internship at a company most (if not all) of you know, more about that later. :D </em>
+Starting in February I will be doing my graduation internship at a company most (if not all) of you know, but I'll talk more about that soon.</em>